-'I really believe the joy the Lord's my strength because if it hadn't been him I wouldn't be
+'I really believe the joy the Lord's my strength because if it hadn't been him I wouldn't be here love, you know.'
+Sally

 Often the person's ability to attend their own church was impacted by the move to the scheme.
 Some individuals spoke about not being able to attend their church anymore, some ministers came to visit the tenants, and in some schemes a local minister would visit the scheme regularly.